Articaine and Epinephrine Injection

 No effects on male or female fertility were observed in rats for articaine and epinephrine 1:100,000 administered subcutaneously in doses up to 80 mg/kg/day (approximately 2 times the MRHD based on body surface area).

-Three randomized, double-blind, active-controlled studies were designed to evaluate effectiveness of Articaine HCl and Epinephrine containing epinephrine 1:100,000 as a dental anesthetic.
+Another product containing articaine with epinephrine 1:100,000 was studied in three randomized, double-blind, active-controlled trials to evaluate the effectiveness of articaine containing epinephrine 1:100,000 as a dental anesthetic.
 Patients ranging in age from 4 years to over 65 years old underwent simple dental procedures such as single uncomplicated extractions, routine operative procedures, single apical resections, and single crown procedures, or complex dental procedures such as multiple extractions, multiple crowns and/or bridge procedures, multiple apical resections, alveolectomies, muco-gingival operations, and other surgical procedures on the bone.
-Articaine HCl and Epinephrine containing epinephrine 1:100,000 was administered as submucosal infiltration and/or nerve block.
+Articaine containing epinephrine 1:100,000 was administered as submucosal infiltration and/or nerve block.
 Efficacy was measured immediately following the procedure by having the patient and investigator rate the patient’s procedural pain using a 10 cm visual analog scale (VAS), in which a score of zero represented no pain and a score of 10 represented the worst pain imaginable.
-Mean patient and investigator VAS pain scores were 0.3-0.4 cm for simple procedures and 0.5-0.6 cm for complex procedures.
+Mean patient and investigator VAS pain scores were 0.3 cm-0.4 cm for simple procedures and 0.5 cm-0.6 cm for complex procedures.

-Four randomized, double-blind, active-controlled studies were performed comparing Articaine HCl and Epinephrine containing epinephrine 1:100,000 versus Articaine HCl and Epinephrine containing epinephrine 1:200,000.
-The first two studies used electric pulp testers (EPT) to evaluate the success rate (maximum EPT value within 10 minutes), onset, and duration of Articaine HCl and Epinephrine containing epinephrine 1:100,000 versus Articaine HCl and Epinephrine containing epinephrine 1:200,000 and articaine solution without epinephrine in healthy adults between 18 and 65 years old.
-Results indicated that the anesthetic characteristics of the 1:100,000 and 1:200,000 formulations are not significantly different.
+Articaine with epinephrine 1:100,000 was also studied compared to articaine with epinephrine 1:200,000 in four randomized, double-blind, activecontrolled trials.
+The first two studies used electric pulp testers (EPT) to evaluate the success rate (maximum EPT value within 10 minutes), onset, and duration of articaine containing epinephrine 1:100,000 versus articaine containing epinephrine 1:200,000 and articaine solution without epinephrine in healthy adults between 18 and 65 years old.
+Results indicated that the anesthetic characteristics of the 1:100,000 and 1:200,000 formulations were not significantly different.

-A third study compared the difference in visualization of the surgical field after administration of Articaine HCl and Epinephrine containing epinephrine 1:100,000 versus Articaine HCl and Epinephrine containing epinephrine 1:200,000 during bilateral maxillary periodontal surgeries in patients ranging from 21 to 65 years old.
-Articaine HCl and Epinephrine containing epinephrine 1:100,000 provided better visualization of the surgical field and less blood loss during the procedures.
+A third study compared the difference in visualization of the surgical field after administration of articaine containing 1:100,000 epinephrine versus articaine containing 1:200,000 epinephrine during bilateral maxillary periodontal surgeries in patients ranging from 21 to 65 years old.
+Articaine containing 1:100,000 epinephrine provided better visualization of the surgical field and less blood loss during the procedures.
 In a fourth study, designed to assess and compare cardiovascular safety, when the maximum dose of each formulation was administered, no clinically relevant differences in blood pressure or heart rate between formulations were observed.

 Kaplan, EL, editor.
 Cardiovascular disease in dental practice.
 Dallas; American Heart Association; 1986.